com-480-data-visualization/com-480-RYL/README.md

 ### Tools

-d3.js: A JavaScript library for creating dynamic, interactive charts and data visualizations.
+- d3.js: A JavaScript library for creating dynamic, interactive charts and data visualizations.
-Figma:
+- Figma: A popular design tool widely used for interface design, prototyping, and collaboration.
-Boostrap: A front-end framework for rapid, responsive development of web pages
+- Boostrap: A front-end framework for rapid, responsive development of web pages
-leaflet: A JavaScript library for creating interactive maps.
+- leaflet: A JavaScript library for creating interactive maps.
-jQuery: A JavaScript library to improve development efficiency and code maintainability.
+- jQuery: A JavaScript library to improve development efficiency and code maintainability.
-Python: Data processing for further data visualization.
+- Python: Data processing for further data visualization.

 ### Lectures